 Mason Bees, also known as orchard bees are docile pollinators that are easy to keep and provide a myriad of benefits for the pollinator community.
 In nature, mason bees build solitary nests with mud in hollow reeds, woodpecker holes or other small openings.
 To keep mason bees all you really have to do is provide some prime real-estate by building a mason bee “hotel.”
 These hotels replicate the type of little spaces that mason bees love!

-Elsie Gibson is an environmental landscape designer with Dreamscapes Consulting and chairs the Shawnee County Master Gardeners Green Team.
+Elsie Gibeson is an environmental landscape designer with Dreamscapes Consulting and chairs the Shawnee County Master Gardeners Green Team.

-Hear Elsie Gibson speak about the importance of pollinators and what you can do to support them at the Mother Earth News Fair in Topeka, Kansas, October 24 & 25, 2015.
-These instructions will also be provided, in supplement during her presentation at the Fair.
+Elsie Gibeson spoke about the importance of pollinators and what you can do to support them at the 2015 Mother Earth News Fair in Topeka, Kansas, where these instructions were also provided, in supplement during her presentation.

 • wire cutters